karllab41/site/_site/README.md

 baseurl:  # should be empty
 ```

-**You should only deploy WITHOUT THE `user` flag.
-If you accidentally deploy to master, then [merge back into master what you have in source](https://stackoverflow.com/questions/2763006/make-the-current-git-branch-a-master-branch).**
+**You should only deploy _with_ the `user` flag.** If you accidentally deploy to master, then [merge back into master what you have in source](https://stackoverflow.com/questions/2763006/make-the-current-git-branch-a-master-branch).

 ### Usage